Toronto & The Stratford Festival: October 12 - 15, 2019

 Toronto is a preferred destination for Americans due to the advantageous rate of the U.S. dollar against the Canadian dollar, for independent dining and shopping.

 Accommodations for four nights at the deluxe Hilton Toronto, ideally located across the street from the new opera house for our performances of the Canadian Opera Company and only a few blocks from Roy Thomson Hall.
-Situated in the heart of the city’s commercial and entertainment district, the Hilton offers the Tundra Restaurant for award-winning cuisine, Ruth’s Chris Steak House for prime beef and fresh seafood.
-There is also an inviting Irish pub (Fionn MacCool’s) next door for convenient light fare and Timothy’s World Coffee on the same block.
+Situated in the heart of the city’s commercial and entertainment district, the Hilton offers the Tundra Room for award-winning cuisine.
+There are several other restaurants within a stone’s throw of the hotel: Ruth’s Chris Steak House for prime beef and fresh seafood, Little Anthony’s for imaginative pasta and Italian fare, and Volos Estiatorio for exceptional Greek dishes.
+For bistro and Sunday brunch menus, Drake One Fifty is located around the corner.
 Twenty-four hour room service and a fitness room/swimming pool area are among the hotel’s outstanding features.
 The Hilton overlooks Toronto’s expansive University Avenue on the corner of Richmond Street West.